infovore/grid-recipes-js/README.md

 - I like module-style imports
 - I'm fine with arrays being cols-rows (ie: `array[y][x]`)
 - I prefer functional approaches to updating data arrays (map, not for loops)
+- all sketches use constants `ROWS` and `COLS` to determine the size of the grid.
+Set `ROWS` to 16 for your sketches to work on a 256/zero.

 ## TODO